OmarMongy/Single_Cycle_MIPS_processor/README.md

 - **Control Unit**: The control unit governs the overall operation of the processor, ensuring correct instruction execution and proper handling of control signals.
 - **Data Path Components** : The data path is constructed by integrating the Arithmetic Logic Unit (ALU), which handles arithmetic and logic operations according to the executing instruction.
 Additionally, the Register File holds the data being processed by the ALU and other processor components, along with the Program Counter for managing the program's execution flow.
-![complete single-cycle mips processor](https://i.ibb.co/mzJfCTf/Complete-single-cycle-MIPS-processor.png) For a detailed and in-depth understanding of the architecture and its components, please refer to the source files and accompanying documentation within this repository.
+![complete single-cycle mips processor](https://i.ibb.co/mzJfCTf/Complete-single-cycle-MIPS-processor.png)

+- For a detailed and in-depth understanding of the architecture and its components, please refer to the source files and accompanying documentation within this repository.

+## Supported MIPS Instructions

+The MIPS architecture provides a variety of instructions, and this single-cycle processor implementation supports the following instructions:

+1. **Load Word (lw)**
+   - Syntax: `lw rt, imm(rs)`
+   - Description: Loads a 32-bit word from memory into a register.

+2. **Store Word (sw)**
+   - Syntax: `sw rt, imm(rs)`
+   - Description: Stores a 32-bit word from a register into memory.

+3. **Add Immediate (addi)**
+   - Syntax: `addi rt, rs, imm`
+   - Description: Adds a 16-bit immediate value to the value in a register.

+4. **Branch Equal (beq)**
+   - Syntax: `beq rs, rt, offset`
+   - Description: Branches to a target address if the values in two registers are equal.

+5. **Jump and Jump Register (jal, j)**
+   - Syntax: `jal target` (for jump and link)
+   - Syntax: `j target` (for jump)
+   - Description: Jumps to a target address, either with or without saving the return address in a register.

+6. **R-type instructions: Arithmetic and Logical Operations**
+   - Supported instructions: `add`, `sub`, `slt`, `mul`
+   - Description: Performs arithmetic and logical operations on register operands.

 ## Implementation